DaveMielke/NBP/b2g/doc/UserInterface/ImportantScreens/home.rst

 Initial |product name| Home Screen Content
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The favourites bar, from top to bottom, initially contains:
+The `favourites bar`_, from top to bottom, initially contains:

 1) The Chrome web browser.
 2) The NBP editor.